OntimizeWeb/ontimize-web-ngx/README.md

 Notes of the project:

-    -http: The deprecated @angular/http package has been removed, the @angular/common/http package should be used instead.
+* **http**: The deprecated @angular/http package has been removed, the @angular/common/http package should be used instead.
 For details on how to migrate, please refer to the [deprecations guide](https://angular.io/guide/deprecations#angularhttp)